u04rmpeji/1A2B/README.md

 # 1A2B

-This is a simple guess number game.
+This is a simple guessing number game.

 ## subheader